mayaashok/draw-cue/README.md

-# Draw-Cue
+# draw-cue

 This sets up a React Frontend + Flask Backend project working in Vite with HMR some ESLint rules.
 Additionally, the Flask Backend utilizes a SQLAlchemy database and a Google Gemini API Key.
-Currenty a work in progress...
+Currently a work in progress...

 ## Available Scripts
 #### In the main project directory, you can run: